bytebase/bytebase.com/content/blog/postgres-vs-mongodb.md

 ---

 It's also common that Postgres and MongoDB co-exist inside an organization.
-And if you want to manage the development lifecycle for both of them, please check out [Bytebase](/).
+And if you want to manage the database development lifecycle for both of them, please check out [Bytebase](/).

 ![bytebase](/content/blog/postgres-vs-mongodb/bytebase.webp)